James Gossage is a Consultant General and Upper Gastrointestinal Surgeon at Guy’s and St Thomas’ Hospitals NHS Foundation Trust.

 His private practice is based at the London Bridge Hospital as part of the ‘London Digestion’ group.
 Patients are also seen and treated privately at St Thomas’ Hospital and consultations are held in central London and at the Sevenoaks Medical Centre in Kent.

 His specialist surgical training was based in leading London teaching hospitals and the South-East of England.
 He was awarded a laparoscopic surgical fellowship and a HCA Foundation grant to study surgical techniques in the Professorial Unit in Adelaide, Australia.
 He also received a Royal College of Surgeons grant to study trauma surgery in South Africa.
-Recently, he has visited to Japan to learn robotic gastric cancer surgery.

 At St Thomas’ Hospital he performs a high volume of complex procedures for cancer of the oesophagus and stomach.
 He also treats benign conditions of the oesophagus and carries out surgery for more common conditions including gallstones and hernias.
-He is part of national and international specialist groups to improve the quality and outcomes from surgery

 His outside interests include coaching hockey, golf and spending time with his family.